tencent cloud

 Live URL: Fill in this field with the stream/playback URL.

 4. Enable or disable the standby image.
 A standby image serves as an auxiliary image input source.
-If the standby video function is not enabled, when the input source or pulled stream for the PGM (primary stream) fails or is interrupted, LVC automatically switches to the standby image.
+If a standby video is not enabled, when the input source or pulled stream for the PGM (primary stream) fails or is interrupted, LVC automatically switches to the standby image.
 Once the primary stream recovers, LVC switches back to the primary stream.

 6. Click Confirm to save the settings.